h3st4k3r/PlayingWithMISP/README.md

 ### Autoreports

-The `Autoreports` module (currently commented out in the code) generates automatic reports based on a specified number of events in MISP.
+The `Autoreports` module generates automatic reports based on a date (one month ago).
 These reports can be used for analysis or sharing with other users.

 ## Requirements